Antonov An-140

 The Antonov An-140 is a turboprop regional airliner, designed by the Ukrainian Antonov ASTC bureau as a successor to the Antonov An-24, with extended cargo capacity and the ability to use unprepared airstrips.

 Design and development

 First flown on 17 September 1997, the 52 passenger An-140 is manufactured at the main production line in Kharkiv by KHDABP, in Samara by Aviakor, and assembled under license by Iran Aircraft Manufacturing Industrial Company (HESA) in Iran as the IrAn-140.
 Assembly in Kazakhstan has also been discussed in tri-partite discussions between the Kazakh government, Ukraine and Russia.

+Production in Kharkiv ended in 2005.
+In total 11 planes were manufactured.

+Production in Isfahan ran from 2000 to 2015, made from Ukrainian and Iranian components.
+Iran has complained that Antonov did not fulfill its obligations on parts deliveries.